ShZil/network-utilities/Scanner/README.md

 - A string in the beginning of the file that says "SHZILSCAN" (for confirmation that this is a correct file)
 - Possibly more parts

-Could you please generate an overview of the class, using Python (and many comments and sections for me to complete, by knowing the architeture of the entire project), with a good programming pattern to use here (use the Builder pattern), for me to put into `files.py` (it should only be used inside that module)?
+Could you please generate an overview of the class, using Python (and many comments and sections for me to complete, by knowing the architecture of the entire project), with a good programming pattern to use here (use the Builder pattern), for me to put into `files.py` (it should only be used inside that module)?

 The file should be binary.
 The extension is `.scan`.
 ```